Amber Ridge was released in August 2011 and completed construction in 2014.

 Like Amber Valley, Amber Ridge emulates the successful look, feel and overall character of its bigger neighbour, whilst still catering mostly to the retired market, at affordable prices.
-Amber Ridge is a separate development in its own right, with its own Body Corporate, but it also shares many of Amber Valley's facilities by arrangement.
+Amber Ridge is a separate development in its own right, with its own Body Corporate, but it also shares many of Amber Valley's and Amber Lakes' facilities by arrangement.

 Most of the Amber Valley and Amber Ridge residents will know that Dr Armstrong, the Amber Ridge developer, undertook to build a Community Facility for the Amber Ridge Body Corporate.
 This facility represents the Amber Ridge contribution to the concept of the "Greater Ambers", and is a facility shared by Amber Ridge, Amber Valley, Amber Lakes and ultimately Amber Lee once complete.

 The original plan included an auditorium, a day clinic, twenty frail care rooms and some peripherals.
 The Amber Ridge Body Corporate asked Dr Armstrong to consider building Assisted Living Units (ALUs) instead of further Frail Care facilities.
 ALUs were considered to be in greater demand than frail care facilities.
 Dr Armstrong agreed to this request and had the plans redrawn in order to provide ALUs.
 He also generously agreed to increase the size of the auditorium.